 The original sails were white cotton, however the class has now adopted cream coloured (champagne) sails throughout, with the panels cut to half width, reflecting the narrower panels of the old original sails.

-Since 2005 the A.Y.C. has organised a separate class series for the A.O.D.s within the summer River Races.
+Since 2005 the A.Y.C. has organised a separate class series for the A.O.D.s within the summer River Races Series.
 Appropriately the Axe Ones now race for the Jack Drew Cup donated by Jack in 1960.
 We are indebted to him for his enthusiasm and attention to detail in designing and establishing such an incredibly pretty and pleasurable boat to sail.
 In 2023 we celebrated the AODs 70th with a very successful jubilee regatta.
-To mark the occasion, Rene Drew presented a new trophy – the 70th Anniversary Cup
+To mark the occasion, Rene Drew presented a new trophy – the 70th Anniversary Cup.

 Axe One Design Class Association.